CesarR70/Cline-BodyTimeout-Mac-Linux-Fix/README.md

   then reload the VS Code window.
 The script is idempotent — running it twice is safe.

+  - After **moving or renaming this folder**: the path baked into Cline is absolute, so re-run the injector - it detects a stale path and re-points it automatically.

   You don't run it on normal startup.
   The patch is written directly into Cline's files on disk and persists across reboots/reloads